 If we could turn back time and change how we dealt with the COVID-19 pandemic, what would we do differently?

 What COVID-19 Pandemic Have and Still Continues To Teach Us

 It’s hard to believe that nearly 18 months ago, COVID-19 struck the United States and turned the country upside-down.
 Hundreds of thousands of people were left dead or dying.
 It was the worst pandemic in recorded history.
 If you thought you were immune to COVID-19, at least one in three people in the U.S. caught the disease.
 As bad as COVID-19 was, we can learn from it and be better prepared for the next outbreak of infectious disease.

 The COVID-19 pandemic has been over for a few years now (in some countries), but the effects are still felt today, and hopefully not, will be for decades to come.
 Here are a few of the lessons we’ve learned from the pandemic:

 - We have to continue to adapt our medical infrastructure and treatment protocols to be able to handle the risks that the mutations of the virus present.
-The public health infrastructure, especially in some parts of the world, still has a long way to go.
+For example, due to various evidence suggesting that airborne transmission may be a key factor in the spread of Covid-19, it is necessary that hospitals implement an air and surface decontamination system that uses UV-C light (discover more here) or other techniques to eliminate harmful pathogens.
+Cleaning and disinfecting surfaces can in fact dramatically reduce the likelihood of spreading infections.
+In this regard, the public health infrastructure, especially in some parts of the world, still has a long way to go.